On the initial value problem for semiclassical gravity without and with quantum state collapses: Introduction

+We will also introduce the notion, appropriate to physical solutions, of a `physical surface Hadamard' initial state $\omega_{\cal C}$ which we define (see Definition \ref{Def:PhysSurf}) to depend only on $g_{ij}$ and $\dot g_{ij}$ while clarifying that conjecture with the further conjecture (Conjecture \ref{Conj:PhysSurf}) that the requirement that the solution will be physical will then determine the initial values $g^{(2)}_{ij}$ and $g^{(3)}_{ij}$ in terms of $g_{ij}$ and $\dot g_{ij}$.
+This is in line with our earlier conjecture (Conjecture \ref{Conj:Phys}) mentioned above that, for physical solutions, one needs to specify only the two pieces of classical Cauchy data $g_{ij}$ and $\dot g_{ij}$ (equivalently $g_{ij}$ and $K_{ij}$).

-It remains an open question to exhibit sets of initial data for which the initial state is surface Hadamard and the initial data satisfies the constraints.
-This question appears to be considerably easier if we content ourselves with solutions to order $\hbar$ which are Hadamard to order $\hbar$ and it is even easier if we content ourselves with solutions to order $\hbar^0$ which, as we remarked above, still go beyond classical general relativity.
+The notion of `surface Hadamard' appears to be considerably simpler and questions such as those above appear to be considerably easier if we content ourselves with (physical) solutions to order $\hbar$ which are Hadamard to order $\hbar$ and they are even simpler and easier if we content ourselves with solutions to order $\hbar^0$ which, as we remarked above, still go beyond classical general relativity.
 For, as we explain in Sections \ref{Sect:Dephbar} and \ref{Sect:1andhbar}, the semiclassical equations then acquire a mathematical form much closer to that of the classical Einstein equations and involve neither higher derivative kinetic terms nor any need to get involved with the complications of the Hadamard condition.